Doridian/minit/README.md

 # Basics

-Minimalistic init system for container.
+Minimalistic init system for containers.

 Produces a ~10kB main binary using ~4kB of RAM (probably less, but RAM is allocated in 4kB pages so it cannot use less).